1evana/2-serlokas/README.md

 ## Project objectives

--Create simple HTML page from provided design
+ - Create simple HTML page from provided design
--Learn to use Markdown
+ - Learn to use Markdown
--Learn to use .gitignore
+ - Learn to use .gitignore

 ## Authors